hydrosolutions/taqsim/water-system-project-summary.md

 # Water System Simulation Project Summary

 ## Project Overview
-We've developed a Python package for simulating and optimizing water flow in a network system.
-The package uses NetworkX for graph representation and matplotlib for visualization.
+This Python package simulates and optimizes water flow in a network system.
+It uses NetworkX for graph representation and matplotlib for visualization.

 ## Key Components
 1. `WaterSystem` class: Manages the overall water system simulation.
 2. Node classes:
    - `SupplyNode`: Represents water sources